zic-innotec/sphinx-safety/tools/sphinx-needs/features.rst

       .. req:: This requirement will get an ID automatically.
          :tags: auto_id

+   .. error:: ID generation failed
+      :id: ER_SN_ID_GENERATION_FAILED

+      If the automatic ID generation fails, Sphinx-Needs will raise an error during the build process.

+   .. error:: ID already exists
+      :id: ER_SN_ID_ALREADY_EXISTS

+      If the generated ID already exists in the project, Sphinx-Needs will raise an error during the build process.

+   .. error:: ID format is invalid
+      :id: ER_SN_ID_FORMAT_INVALID

+      If the generated ID does not match the expected format, Sphinx-Needs will raise an error during the build process.

+   .. error:: ID length is invalid
+      :id: ER_SN_ID_LENGTH_INVALID

+      If the generated ID does not match the expected length, Sphinx-Needs will raise an error during the build process.

 .. feature:: Manual ID assignment
    :id: FE_SPHINX_NEEDS_MANUAL_ID
    :tools: TOOL_SN